hossamnasser938/JavaScript-Essential-Training-Course-Documentation/8. Project: Typing speed tester/typing_speed_tester.md

 }
 TEST_AREA.addEventListener("keyup", spellCheck, false);
 ```
-Hint: `substring` is a function gets a portion of a string(substring).
+Hint: `substring` is a function that gets a portion of a string(substring).
 It takes as arguments: the index of the character to start from and the ((index of the character to end at) + 1).
 If `substring` is given one parameter it returns the substring that starts with the character with index specified by this parameter till the end of the string.

 * Now we wanna count the number of errors the user has made during typing.
 It is very simple.
 We declare a global variable `errorsCounter` initialized with zero and whenever we detect an error we increment it.
 We modify this block:
 ```